GSA-TTS/identity-idva-cf-metrics/README.md

+# Note
+Copy of https://github.com/alphagov/paas-prometheus-exporter for exporting application metrics in cloud.gov

 # paas-prometheus-exporter

 This application consumes application and service metrics from Cloud Foundry.
 All the metrics are exposed on a  `/metrics` endpoint for a Prometheus server to scrape.